 FAQ - Frequently asked questions

-A newly started blank 1by1 shows a root folder - without any tracks.
+A newly started blank 1by1 shows a root folder without any tracks.
 But they are right around the corner.
 If the music is on the device's storage, storage/emulated/0/Music may be the location.
-You also should reach your files under storage/emulated/0 or mnt/sdcard.
+You also could reach your files under storage/emulated/0 or mnt/sdcard.
 If the audios are on a removable media (microSD), they should be under something like storage/1234-5678.
 Be sure to accept the storage permission, otherwise nothing is shown.
-Once you started a track and quit 1by1, it will remeber the location and show the folder directly on start.
+Once you started a track and quit 1by1, it will remember the location and show it directly on start.

 Folders can be sorted by name, date, month or be shuffled.
 Month means that all tracks of a season can be together regardless from which year they are.
 Unfortunately some Android versions destroy the file date on copying.
 M3U playlists can be sorted by name, path, original order and also be shuffled.

-Audio enhancing, normalize, mono-mix, and transition mixing need the 'Internal decoding' enabled.
-You find this switch in the settings page.
+Audio enhancing, normalize, mono-mix, and transition mixing need 'Internal decoding' enabled.
+You find this switch in the settings.
 To (un)check it, play must be stopped before.
 Below you can enable and adjust the DSP features.
-To quickly toggle the enhancer DSP, you can also use the item in the Sort menu in the main view.
+To quickly toggle enhancer and mono-mix, you can also use the Sort menu.